Webhooks

 Security note: Since the webhook endpoint needs to be public available, use an authentication header.
 This header lets you verify that the request is acutely coming from caisy.
 Otherwise anybody could do the same requests against your webhook endpoint.

 For every action you add to your webhook, you are listening to more events.
-The action defined which types of events you are listening to.
+The action defines which types of events you are listening to.

-If you are developing a new integration or debugging you existing integration it can very helpful to check the activity log.
-Further you find the exact payload that have been sent to your url and can replay them locally.
+If you are developing a new integration or debugging an existing one, it can be very helpful to check the activity log.
+There, you will find the exact payload that has been sent to your URL and you can replay it locally.

-If you go on "View details" on your recent calls, you can see the exact payload.
-Note that your action you selected must at least be triggered once, otherwise you will not see any webhook calls.
-So you you selected "Document update" as action, you might need to publish any document first, in order to see any webhook calls.
+By going to "View details" on your recent calls, you can view the exact payload.
+Note that your selected action must be triggered at least once, otherwise you won't see any webhook calls.
+In order to see webhook calls for the "Document update" action, you need to first publish a document.
 The detail page of a single webhook calls might look like this:

 with this as the body